 Start adding MCP servers

 Add one server to openclaw.json.
 Restart.
 Ask your agent to use it.
 That's the whole process.
-Every tool you add here works through Telegram and WhatsApp too, not just the dashboard.
+Every tool you add works through Telegram and WhatsApp too, not just the dashboard.
 MCP servers even run on Android via Termux if you're using the proot-distro method.

-If you'd rather skip the config files and server management, OpenclawVPS comes with the top MCP servers pre-configured and managed.
-But self-hosting works fine.
-The config above is the exact one running on my box right now.
+If you'd rather skip the config files entirely, OpenClaw VPS comes with the top MCP servers pre-configured and managed.
+Self-hosting works fine too.
+The config above runs on my box.